dmeyers83/Text-Info-Systems-Project/README.md

 <br/>

 Finally, Reverse Resume provide a chart of word distributions of relevant keywords for each topic.
+The probability for each word within a topic is compared with the probability of the word in the entire corpus.

 <p align="center">